Information sharing and family violence reforms

 Promoting Children’s Health & Safety Conference: Embedding a culture of information sharing in early childhood

-ECA is pleased to announce the Promoting Children’s Health & Safety Conference: Embedding a culture of information sharing in early childhood to be held on 18 July at the Rydges Hotel, Exhibition Street Melbourne.
-Join us on the day for a deep dive into the Child Information Sharing Scheme (CISS), listen to some expert speakers and participate in workshops to build on your knowledge and confidence while learning from colleagues and other professionals from information sharing entities.
-Find out more about this event and register here.
+In July 2023, ECA presented the Promoting Children’s Health & Safety Conference: Embedding a culture of information sharing in early childhood.
+We were joined on the day by ECEC Professionals for a deep dive into the Child Information Sharing Scheme (CISS), listening to expert speakers and participating in workshops to build knowledge and confidence while learning from colleagues and other professionals from information sharing entities.
+Find out more about this past event.